OpenShot/openshot-qt/doc/files.rst

 then :kbd:`Right Click` and choose :guilabel:`Export Clips`.
 In the dialog that appears, choose a destination folder, and click :guilabel:`Export`.

-NOTE: This will export each clip using it's **original video profile** (width, height, framerate, aspect ratio, etc...).
+NOTE: This will export each clip using its **original video profile** (width, height, framerate, aspect ratio, etc...).
 It also supports any :ref:`split_clip_ref` (described above).
 For example, if you have split a long video file into many different clips (and named them), you can now export all the clips as separate video files (using the original clip's video profile).